 SCA is a global leader in personal care and has a portfolio of incontinence products, baby diapers and feminine care products.
-Within these product categories, SCA also offers such products as wet wipes, soap, baby oil, lotion and cotton pads.
+Within these product segments, SCA also offers such products as wet wipes, soap, baby oil, lotion and cotton pads.
 The products are sold under SCA’s global, regional and local brands as well as under retailers’ brands.
 Distribution channels for the products are the retail trade, pharmacies and care institutions.

 At the end of the year, SCA had production at 30 plants in 25 countries.
 Products are distributed via the retail trade, pharmacies and care institutions.

-savings of EUR 300m with full effect from 2015.
-The measures will affect about 1,500 employees.
-The bulk of the savings relates to production and purchasing.
+savings of EUR 300m with full effect in 2015.
+The bulk of the savings will be made in production and sourcing.
 In terms of production, SCA is working to standardize activities by implementing the most efficient processes at all of its production facilities.
-For purchasing, the main focus is on achieving economies of scale by more efficiently centralizing purchasing and consolidating suppliers.
+For sourcing, the main focus is on achieving economies of scale by more efficiently centralizing sourcing and consolidating suppliers.
 The program also requires savings to be made in logistics, sales and administration.
 In 2013, total cost savings in the Personal Care and Tissue

 In 2013, SCA launched the incontinence product TENA Lady Extra Plus InstaDRY™.
 The product contains a unique new absorption concept, InstaDRY™, which enables absorption of a larger amount of fluid in a very short period of time.
 The product also offers Fresh Odour Control, impeding bacteria growth and reducing odor.
 Thanks to InstaDRY™ technology, the pad is smaller, better adapted to body contours and features tapered edges for the best fit and discretion.
 The pad is designed for women suffering from medium bladder weakness.